lukso-network/LIPs/LSPs/LSP-3-DigitalCertificate.md

 ---
-lip: 1
+lip: 3
-title: Universal Receiver
+title: Digital Certificate
-author: JG Carvalho (@jgcarv), Fabian Vogelsteller <@frozeman>
+author: Fabian Vogelsteller <fabian@lukso.network>
 discussions-to: https://discord.gg/E2rJPP4
 status: Draft
 type: LSP
-created: 2019-09-01
+created: 2019-07-12
-requires: ERC165
+requires: ERC165, ERC725, ERC777UniversalReceiver
 ---

+// TODO

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the LIP.-->
-A entry function to allow a contract to be able to receive any arbitrary information.
+A interface to allow any contract to be able to receive any arbitrary information.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->